Ain Ebel: Middle Ages

-Late Ottoman period
+Ottoman period

+Under Ottoman rule in Jabal Amel, which lasted from 1516 to 1918, life for Christians in places like Ain Ebel, while shaped by their status as protected ‘dhimmi’ communities, was still harsh, marked by heavy taxation and periodic military repression, though they were less frequently subjected to the punitive campaigns that affected the neighboring Shia population.

+Life during this period was marked by extreme poverty, civil unrest, and frequent plundering.
+As a result, the village was built with houses closely clustered together, since any dwelling set apart would invite pillage.
+Inhabitants often lived alongside their animals in homes consisting of a single large room with two levels: the higher level was reserved for people, while the lower level housed animals brought inside at night for protection.
+The inhabitants relied on well water and collected rainwater during this period, with their main crops including wheat, beans, and fruit.

 In January 1837, Ain Ebel was hit by the Galilee earthquake, which devastated the South all the way to Safad and Tiberias.

 By the mid-nineteenth century, Ain Ebel had become the principal village of Christianity in the Upper Galilee, and in 1861 it was chosen for the first religious retreat organized in the Holy Land where 55 priests from the archdioceses of Tyre and Acre gathered for a reunion.

 Ain Ebel is mentioned in a Christian anthology, containing contributions from ministers and members of various evangelical denominations published in the United Kingdom in 1866:

 Forwards we marched, with light spirits, through close woods, varied by occasional clearings, like what are called the 'rides' in old English forests; and sometimes we arrived at snug villages or prospects of such by the names of Teereh, Hhaneen and Ain Ibil, the latter at two hours from Tibneen.
 The people are Christians, and they cultivate silk and tobacco...

 A poor Maronite priest in his black robes and dark blue turban, came up to me, and, leaning on his staff, represented the sad story of his village (Ain Nebel) the day before, when of the subordinate officers of Tamar Bek, going round to inspect the Christians in their compulsory and unpaid labour at the lime-kilns, and finding the work of one of the men not equal to the task exacted, shot him dead on the spot.